The best drones for real estate photography in 2023

 Q: Do I need a drone license for real estate?

 If you plan on using your drone to generate revenue of any kind, the FAA regulations in the United States of America classify your flight as commercial activity.
-That you subject to all laws pertaining to commercial drone flight.
+That leaves you subject to all laws pertaining to commercial drone flight.
 In order to be compliant with FAA regulations, it is crucial that you get your Part 107 as soon as possible to avoid getting pinned with hefty fines.

 Q: Are there laws around real estate drone photography?

 During your Part 107 training, you will cover the rules and regulations regarding flying your drone around people and buildings.
-For residential real estate work, as long as you have the proper permissions from the property owner and don’t use your drone to people in areas with a reasonable expectation of privacy, there are no further regulations to operate within.
+For residential real estate work, as long as you have the proper permissions from the property owner and don’t use your drone to film people in areas with a reasonable expectation of privacy, there are no further regulations to operate within.

 However, additional permitting may be required through the local municipality in high-population areas such as cities.
 Additionally, there are areas where drone activity is prohibited, such as government buildings, jails, and airports.
 Therefore, it is essential that before every flight, you check your local rules and regulations around the area you will be operating your drone.